DianaAkolzina/demoverite/README.md

    ```bash
    npm run index:chroma
    ```
+   To bake the same step into the Docker image, build with `--build-arg RUN_CHROMA_INDEX=1 --build-arg CHROMA_URL=http://chroma:8000` (adjust the URL to match your vector service and ensure the build has network access to it, e.g. `docker build --network=host ...`).
 7. Start the server
    ```bash
    npm start
    ```
    The UI listens on `http://localhost:3000`.
 Startup regenerates `data/graph_snapshot.json` plus per-tenant snapshots and reads telemetry from `CSVex_s3/`.

+### LLM Provider Chain

+Set `LLM_PROVIDER_CHAIN` to try several providers in order (e.g., `gemini,openai,mock`).
+The server now refuses to start when `USE_LLM=true` but none of the listed providers have credentials, which prevents silent fallback to placeholder replies.

 ### Dev Helper Script